 - Give yourself a timeline and develop a process – it won’t happen overnight

-Watch this video to hear directly from SMB IT Pros.
+Watch this video to hear directly from IT Pros.

-Without a large (or sometimes any) IT staff, an SMB’s migration to Windows Server 2012 can be a real challenge.
-Which makes it all the more important that SMBs adopt best practices in the planning and execution of a Server 2003 migration.
+Without a large (or sometimes any) IT staff, migrating to Windows Server 2012 can be a real challenge.
+Which makes it all the more important that businesses adopt best practices in the planning and execution of a Server 2003 migration.
 Practically, this requires working with an experienced migration software and services provider.

-SMBs that cling to legacy server hardware and software are doing more than taking a great risk: They’re ensuring their eventual doom because the rest of the world – including their competitors – will be leveraging modern servers and server platforms.
-By migrating to a server that cloud-optimizes their business, SMBs can stay flexible, agile – and alive.
+Companies that cling to legacy server hardware and software are doing more than taking a great risk: They’re ensuring their eventual doom because the rest of the world – including their competitors – will be leveraging modern servers and server platforms.
+By migrating to a server that cloud-optimizes their business, they can stay flexible, agile – and alive.